stellio-hub/stellio-context-broker/docs/CONTRIBUTING.md

 # Contributing

-Stellio is an open source project part of FIWARE.
+Stellio is an open source project, currently in the incubator to become a FIWARE Generic Enabler.
 We welcome any contributions from everyone.
 If you wish to contribute on our code, you should first read and follow guidelines mentionned in this document.

 ## Ask a question